JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 <img src="dk-vcs-root-hooks.png" width="706" alt="Polling and hook information"/>

-Click a VCS root name to view its settings, and scroll down to the **Changes Checking** section if you need to set up a [custom polling interval](configuring-vcs-roots.md#checkingInterval).
+To set a custom value for the [minimum polling interval](configuring-vcs-roots.md#checkingInterval), navigate to VCS root settings and scroll down to the **Changes Checking** section.

 <img src="dk-vcsroot-pollingInterval.png" width="706" alt="Change polling interval"/>